rixiobarrios/w03d04-ajax-and-apis/am-lecture-fetch/readme.md

 standard for sending and receiving data across the web.
 It is light-weight, easy-to-read and quick to parse.

+JSON is just a long string of characters.
+It is based off the JavaScript Object syntax.
+One notable difference is that double quotes must always be used for keys and values.

 JSON looks like this:

 ```json